 What are the Fairy Trees?

-In fact, those trees are ones that exist in the most unexpected places.
+Those trees exist in the most unexpected places.
 These locations may include the middle of an empty field or the side of the highway.
-Usually, there is a well that sits somewhere near the tree as well.
-As a consequence, you can easily spot a fairy tree even when you are miles away.
+Usually, a well sits somewhere near the tree as well.
+Consequently, you can easily spot a fairy tree even when you are miles away.
 According to the Irish superstitions, people believe that the magical folk of the underworld lived beneath these trees.
 Fairy trees were also referred to in the tale of the Tuatha de Danann.
-The tale claimed that the Sidhe went to the Underworld and fairy trees were their way of marking their territories.
+The story claimed that the Sidhe went to the Underworld, and fairy trees were their way of marking their territories.
 Lots of people are too afraid to approach those trees, but others love the very idea of their existence.

-Believers do have the tendency to perform ritual practices around fairy trees.
+Believers do tend to perform ritual practices around fairy trees.
 This practice is part of the Irish blessings.
-It involves some rituals where people tie ribbons on branches and pray to God.
+It involves rituals where people tie ribbons on branches and pray to God.
 Another way to perform those Irish blessings is through hanging strips of clothes and asking for what they wish for.
 There is a popular day where people gather to practice this ritual and it happens to be in spring.
-May Day is what people refer to it and sometimes it is The Spring Festival.
+May Day is what people refer to when, and sometimes it is called The Spring Festival.

 A Brief about May Day

 May happens to be the month where this tradition takes place.
 Obviously, the name says it all.
-May Day is actually a public holiday that occurs on May 1st.
-The tradition has been around since forever; ancient people used to practice it as well.
-Like any other celebration, it includes special Irish food, dances, and theme songs.
+May Day is a public holiday that occurs on 1 May.
+The tradition has existed forever; ancient people also practised it.
+Like any other celebration, it includes exceptional Irish food, dances, and theme songs.
 May Day may be part of the Irish blessings that Christians believed in.
-However, this tradition was also part of the paganism; it already took place during the ancient times.
+However, this tradition was also part of paganism; it had already occurred in ancient times.

 Learn about the Blessings of Different Religions.
 Click Here.

-Blessings have been around for a very long time even before religions existed.
+Blessings have existed for a long time, even before religions existed.
 However, at some point along the way, things can get shaky.
-No matter how much faith you have, it can shake while going through a rough patch.
+No matter your faith, it can shake while going through a rough patch.
 That was what exactly happened to lots of Christians during the hard times.
-Ireland faced one huge disaster during its history; it was the Irish Potato Famine.
-Well, Ireland was one of the countries that are famous for potatoes as a popular food.
-Precisely, it is an affordable type of food and abundant among the poor.
+Ireland faced one huge disaster during its history: the Irish Potato Famine.
+Ireland is one of the countries famous for potatoes being a popular food.
+Precisely, it is an affordable food that is abundant among people experiencing poverty.
 When the famine struck, people’s faith was shaking.
-On the other hand, some people’s faith was stronger than ever; they believed in God to be their savior.
+On the other hand, some people’s faith was stronger than ever; they believed in God as their saviour.
 They were waiting for God to help guide them out of their crisis.

 The Irish Potato Famine

 In 1846, Ireland faced its most tragic trauma in history.
-Hunger was all over Ireland and people were suffering badly; they were starving.
-The poor were the ones who suffered the most, for potato was their main nutritious ingredient.
-During the famine, potatoes were scarred, so people were not able to have them.
-The British government interfered to fix things by setting a relief program.
-That program was supposed to feed the poor Irish; it worked at first, but, soon enough, it ceased to success.
-People at that time had to emigrate either to the urban location or abroad.
-They were very desperate for food and diseases started to break out among the malnourished population.
+Hunger was all over Ireland, and people were suffering badly; they were starving.
+The poor were the ones who suffered the most, for potatoes were their main nutritious ingredient.
+During the period of poverty, potatoes were scarred, so people could not have them.
+The British government interfered in fixing things by setting up a relief program.
+That program was supposed to feed the poor Irish; it worked at first, but soon enough, it failed.
+People at that time had to emigrate either to an urban location or abroad.
+They were very desperate for food, and diseases started to break out among the malnourished population.

 The Role of Religion and Irish Blessings during the Famine

-Catholics made the majority of Ireland’s population.
-They were the one who suffered the most because of political causes.
+Catholics made up the majority of Ireland’s population.
+They were the ones who suffered the most because of political causes.
 Unfortunately, some people lost their faith in religions along the way.
 They believed that if God existed, he would not have let that happen to them.
-While the latter was anticipated to take place, some people went through another leap of faith.
-During those times, religion was the light at the end of a dark tunnel.
+While the latter was anticipated, some people underwent another leap of faith.
+Religion was the light at the end of a dark tunnel during those times.
 People sought support through the Irish blessings they believed in.
 Some people even turned to nuns and priests despite the rough patch they went through.

 Check out these other articles: Irish Blessings for Luck | Irish Farewell Blessings